 The FDA has an exemption process that lets certain medical device manufacturers report adverse events associated with their products in a non-public database instead of the publicly accessible, Manufacturer and User Facility Device Experience (MAUDE).
 This exemption process, which was launched in 2000, let medical device manufacturers hide millions of adverse event reports from public view.

-Essentially, manufacturers who were granted this reporting exemption were able to file “summary reports” into the FDA’s internal, non-public database instead of individual reports for each adverse event into the public MAUDE database.
+Essentially, manufacturers who were granted this reporting exemption filed “summary reports” into the FDA’s internal, non-public database instead of individual reports for each adverse event into the public MAUDE database.

 This registry exemption was created by the FDA with no public notice or regulations.
 Ironically, it resulted from the FDA being inundated with AER reports in the late 1990s, after the under-reporting of adverse events led to criminal charges against medical device companies.

-To reduce the agency’s workload, the FDA let device manufacturers seek exemption from reporting individual adverse events to the public MAUDE database and instead, to file a summary report which consisted of a spreadsheet of injury or malfunctions quarterly, bi-annually, or yearly.
+To reduce the agency’s workload, the FDA let device manufacturers seek exemption from reporting individual adverse events to the public MAUDE database and instead, to file a summary report which included a spreadsheet of injury or malfunctions quarterly, bi-annually, or yearly.

 The breadth of the secret adverse event database was exposed in an investigative report by Kaiser Health titled “Hidden FDA Reports Detail Harm Caused by Scores of Medical Devices.”